shades66/OddsAndEnds/ESPHome/AliExpress Clock Large/README.txt

 The day bytes use bit 5 (0x20) to control the D & M symbols

 Bytes 7 & 8  control mainly the Days of the week indicator.
-Byte 7 controls the coloured LEDs  Byte 8 controls the white LEDs
+Byte 7 controls the coloured LEDs  Byte 8 controls the white LEDs.
+The DOW array in the code is encoded to select the relevant DAY based on 0-7 from the ESPHome day_of_week variable.

    bit 0  - SAT
    bit 1  - SUN